 These left-wing statist socialists, capitalising upon the childlike candour of the Russian, Ukrainian and other people, abused their trust.
-Statist principles made the toilers deviate from their path of broadening and intensifying the Revolution and brought disorganization into the incipient free society, thereby warping éôó individual and social traits and consequently, slowing the process of its realisation.
+Statist principles made the toilers deviate from their path of broadening and intensifying the The chairman of the Prosvita, 1 a certain Dmitrenko a steadfast Social Revolutionary, was asked to represent the chauvinists on this team.